yaitskov/eventslog-benchmark/README.md

 # eventslog-benchmark

-Observation how eventslog file size footprint and execution time changes with variation of threads and chunk size with fixed data written into eventslog.
+Observation how eventslog file size footprint and execution time changes with variation of threads and chunk size and message format (String, Text, ByteString, Unsafe) with fixed data written into eventslog.

 ```